 If your current property isn’t quite meeting your needs, it may be time to sell your home and find a new property that fits your lifestyle better.
 Whether you’re going bigger or smaller, urban or rural, here’s what you need to know about selling a house.

 Start thinking about whether you want to buy or sell first.
 If you’d prefer to buy your next home before selling your current home, bridging finance may be an option while searching for your next home.

-Either way, there are eight chronological steps in the process of selling your current home:
+Either way, here are eight steps to selling your current home.

 1. Decide to do it

-The first step is always making a firm decision to sell your home to buy another better suited to your financial, geographic and/or lifestyle needs.
+The first step is always making a firm decision to sell your home to buy another better suited to your financial, geographic or lifestyle needs.

 Sometimes this takes years of contemplation.
 Sometimes a decision to sell is made soon after a life-changing event.